| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 team intermediate over fences in the first class held on the second day of Nationals.
 Though no Sweet Briar

-rider placed higher than third in a team class the Vixens still finished only seven points off the lead. |
+rider placed higher than third in a team class the Vixens still finished only seven points off the lead. | The team that leapfrogged the Sharks into third place were the Vixens.
+Sweet Briar College,

 which produced the 2018 Cacchione Cup winner in Mikayla Benjamin and which placed eighth at